aybruhm/django-sotp/README.md

 # Django SOTP 🔐

-Get a secured one time password to authenticate your user!
+Generate a secured base32 one time password to authenticate your user!